Jaycobson/outreachy-contributions/README.md

 - The SMOTE variant shows slightly lower test performance (accuracy: 0.8202, F1: 0.8836)
 - There appears to be some overfitting in all models as indicated by the gap between training and test metrics

+## Analysis
+- All models show strong performance on training data, with the PCA models achieving higher training metrics (accuracy ~0.995, F1 ~0.997) compared to the base model
+- The base model (no PCA, no SMOTE) performs best on validation data (accuracy: 0.9015, F1: 0.9371) and test data (accuracy: 0.8571, F1: 0.9097)
+- Adding PCA (0.95) reduces validation and test performance slightly
+- Adding SMOTE further reduces performance across validation and test sets
+- There appears to be some overfitting in all models as indicated by the gap between training and test metrics, with the PCA models showing a larger gap

+## Next Steps
+Additional modeling approaches will be added to this comparison to evaluate relative performance.
 ## Next Steps

 Additional modeling approaches will be added to this comparison to evaluate relative performance.